 The visual inspection of the dipole configuration in Fig.~\ref{CapacT300} does not show any clear regularity.
 A more quantitative analysis involving the determination of the structure factor for the mixture of red and gray dipoles might still reveal the presence of clusters of dipoles pointing towards the same interface, providing at the same time an estimate of the size of these hypothetical domains.

 The same protocol could be used to pairs ions into dipoles when the capacitor plates carry a non vanishing surface charge density.
 The resulting configuration of dipoles, however, is less regular than the one obtained at $\sigma=0$, and the MC optimisation is less able to provide a low energy partition of ions in dipoles of nearly homogeneous length.
-The reason is that the excess of ions of a given $\pm e$ charge screening the $\mp \sigma$ charge on the plate cannot find a neibouring partner in their immediate vicinity, being forced to form dipoles with ions located far into the IL bulk, or even close to the opposite plate, there an excess of counter ions can be found.
+The reason is that the excess of ions of a given $\pm e$ charge screening the $\mp \sigma$ charge on the plate cannot find a neighbouring partner in their immediate vicinity, being forced to form dipoles with ions located far into the IL bulk, or even close to the opposite plate, there an excess of counter ions can be found.
 In fact, at the end of virtually every simulated annealing cycles, the dipoles population included a few long separation (high self-energy) dipoles, unable to escape a local minimum of the total self-energy, and only a sustained effort is able to cure these configurations through very long simulated annealing cycles.

-To overcome this problem, the original ions' population is supplemented by further ions, whose role is to represent the charge on the capacitor plates, providing a pairing opportunity for the counter-ions that populate the first IL layer next to the interface interface.
+To overcome this problem, the original ions' population is supplemented by further ions, whose role is to represent the charge on the capacitor plates, providing a pairing opportunity for the counter-ions that populate the first IL layer next to the interface.
 This procedure is better illustrated with an example.
-Let us consider the same IL sample of $3072$ ion pairs, enclosed in between two graphite electrodes whose interfacial layers (each consisting of $4784$ carbon atoms) now carry $\pm 0.05\ e$ for a total of $\pm 239.2$ e on the two capacitor plates.
-In the simulation, the left plate is negatively charged, and the rightmost plate is positively charged.
+Let us consider the same IL sample of $3072$ ion pairs, enclosed in between two graphite electrodes whose interfacial layers, each consisting of $4784$ carbon atoms, now carry $\pm 0.05\ e$ per C atom, for a total of $\pm 239.2$ e on the two capacitor plates.
+In the simulation, the left plate is negatively charged, and the right plate is positively charged.
 Since each carbon atoms carries only $\pm 0.05$ e, the representation of the charge on each electrode cannot be obtained by including all these atoms in the dipole formation protocol.
 Instead, a number of integer charges corresponding to the total charge on each electrode is introduced.
-In the present example $239$ $-e$ charges are located on the leftmost electrode, and 239 $+e$ charges are positioned on the rightmost electrode.
+In the present example $239$ $(-e)$ charges are located on the left electrode, and 239 $(+e)$ charges are positioned on the right electrode.